-The cost of data destruction shouldn’t make or break the deal for you—especially if the cost ensures that your data is properly erased.
+The cost of secure hard drive destruction shouldn’t make or break the deal for you—especially if the cost ensures that your data is properly erased.
 For example, do not choose the cheapest data destruction service you can find if the service doesn’t have any certifications or hasn’t been in business long.

-At RAKI Electronic Recycling, we generally charge between $5 and $10 per hard drive for our DOD wiping services, depending on the volume.
+At RAKI, we generally charge between $5 and $10 per hard drive for our DOD data sanitization services, depending on the volume.
 The cost for shredding can vary between $3 to $8.